appbaseio/reactivesearch/content/docs/reactivesearch/vue/range/RangeInput.md

     CSS class to be injected on the component container.
 -   **customQuery** `Function`
     takes **value** and **props** as parameters and **returns** the data query to be applied to the component, as defined in Elasticsearch Query DSL.

+	> Note:
-    `Note:` customQuery is called on value changes in the **RangeSlider** component as long as the component is a part of `react` dependency of at least one other component.
+	> customQuery is called on value changes in the **RangeInput** component as long as the component is a part of
+    >`react` dependency of at least one other component.

 -   **beforeValueChange** `Function`
     is a callback function which accepts component's future **value** as a parameter and **returns** a promise.
 It is called everytime before a component's value changes.
 The promise, if and when resolved, triggers the execution of the component's query and if rejected, kills the query execution.
 This method can act as a gatekeeper for query execution, since it only executes the query after the provided promise has been resolved.

-    > Note:
-    >
-    > If you're using Reactivesearch version >= `1.1.0`, `beforeValueChange` can also be defined as a synchronous function. `value` is updated by default, unless you throw an `Error` to reject the update.
-For example:
+For example,

     ```js
     beforeValueChange = value => {